 Model:

-One-way PdM solutions work is by creating models of your equipment and plant based on your data.
+One way PdM solutions work is by creating models of your equipment and plant based on your data.
 There are different types and ways of modeling including empirical modeling.
 By starting with normal, fault-free historical data, a PdM solution can create models of your equipment and plant.
-The beauty of these models is that they are based on how your plant and equipment operates, not an ideal version only found in your OEMs testing lab.
+The beauty of these models is that they are based on how your plant and equipment operate, not an ideal version only found in your OEM testing lab.
 With the models, your PdM solution can generate expected values based on your current operating environment.

 Check back in the coming weeks for N – Z!
 And feel free to share your own ABCs of PdM on our LinkedIn page.